DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Review sales order.md

 **Trading partners**	| Link to Trading partner page for the sales order's customer

 ### EDI Ribbon – Changes
-All the EDI changes applicable to the Sales order can be manually approved or rejected on Changes.
-Where the Customer purchase order changes are set to be processed Manually, these would appear as pending changes on this form.
+All the EDI changes applicable to the Sales order can be manually approved or rejected via the **Changes** button.
+Where the Customer purchase order change's settings profile **Processing method** are set to be **Manual**, these would appear as **pending** changes on the changes page.
 All pending records will be displayed in ascending order.

 Header:
 Field	Description